South Carolina Workers’ Compensation Lawyers Near You

 - Your illness is not work-related;

-- Your injuries resulted from a pre-existing condition;
+- Your injuries resulted from a pre-existing condition/injury;

-- You are able to return to your job; and
+- You are able to return to your job (time away from work isn’t medically necessary); and

 - The type of medical treatment that you claim to need is not required by your illness or injury.

-Get help from the workers' compensation attorneys at the Lovely Law Firm
+Get Help From the SC Workers’ Compensation Attorneys at the Lovely Law Firm

 The workers’ compensation system is complicated and difficult to navigate.
 When you have been hurt at work, it is important for you to retain an experienced lawyer to represent your interests.
 The attorneys at the Lovely Law Firm can advocate for you with the insurance company so that you can focus on your recovery.
 Contact us today to schedule a consultation at our office in Myrtle Beach.

 What Our Clients Have to Say on Google: